 Do I need to buy a package of sessions or sign a contract?

-Combining your exercise physiology sessions with a 4-week coaching block is highly recommended, as it will get you into the groove of making your desired changes.
+Combining your exercise physiology sessions with a 4-week coaching program is highly recommended, as it will get you into the groove of making your desired changes.
 Single sessions are also available with no minimum number required, and no set timeframe that you have to work within.
 There are no contracts at any time.

 What are the session fees?

 Exercise physiology sessions are $105 per hour session.
 Some private health funds will provide rebates for exercise physiology sessions.
 Additional pricing information, including information on 4-week coaching programs, is available here.

 Where do exercise physiology sessions take place?